Lunite/get-webapp/content/blog/what-does-it-mean-for-you.md

 image_hero: breadcrumb17.jpg
 hero_title: The Green Home Voucher Scheme
 list:
-  intro: >-
-    Homeowners in 2020 are facing a double energy challenge.
-Perhaps your income has reduced during the lockdown, making it more imperative than ever to find ways of reducing your bills.
-At the same time, it's becoming harder than ever to ignore the damage that climate change is doing to the planet, and household energy plays a significant role in this.
+  intro: "Homeowners in 2020 are facing a double energy challenge.
+Perhaps your
+    income has reduced during the lockdown, making it more imperative than ever to find ways of reducing your bills. "

-    So it's both welcome and timely that the government has just announced the Green Homes Grant voucher scheme, designed to reduce the impact of both challenges.
   image: green_house_energy_eco_home_climate-7645.jpg
 title: What Does It Mean for You?
 date: 2020-07-10T08:17:28.822Z